yoctoproject/vscode-bitbake/CONTRIBUTING.md

 npm run jest
 ```
 Unit tests are defined in the `__tests__` folders.

+Some Jest tests intentionally exercise the Yocto integration project and can be heavier than pure unit tests.
+For example, scanner-related tests may parse the test Poky project and create a devtool workspace to validate behavior against real Yocto data.

 If you have installed the recommended extensions, you'll find launch and debug
 tasks for the unit tests in the debug section of VSCode.